 The Change Checker Face Value Coin Ballot will be continuing for 2020!

 With fewer coins going into circulation these days, we want to give collectors the chance to own future UK coins for face value.

-So, we’ve launched the Face Value Coin Ballot to to do just that!
+So, we launched the Face Value Coin Ballot to to do just that!

-Simply sign up to the Face Value Ballot and each time there’s a new 50p released this year, we’ll select 1,000 people to add the latest coin to their collection for face value, in superior brilliant uncirculated quality!
-500 people will be selected for every 2019 £2 release.
+Simply sign up to the Face Value Ballot and each time there’s a new 50p released in 2020, we’ll select 1,000 people to add the latest coin to their collection for face value, in superior brilliant uncirculated quality!
+500 people will be selected for every 2020 £2 release.